savannainstitute/chestnut-bur-detection-from-drone/README.md

 ## Step 2: Canopy Segmentation

-**Script:** `canopy_segmentation/segmentation.py`
+Script: `canopy_segmentation/segmentation.py`

 ### What It Does

-Segments individual tree canopies from the CHM using **marker-controlled watershed segmentation** with an adaptive proximity penalty:
+Segments individual tree canopies from the CHM using marker-controlled watershed segmentation with an adaptive proximity penalty:

 1. Loads CHM raster and tree marker points (manually digitized from imagery or collected with RTK GNSS)
 2. Refines each marker to the local CHM maximum within a buffer radius (corrects imprecise field placement)
-3. Constructs a watershed cost surface from: inverted CHM height, CHM gradient magnitude, and a proximity penalty that scales each tree's boundary distance by its height relative to neighboring trees — preventing over-segmentation in dense stands
+3. Constructs a watershed cost surface from: inverted CHM height, CHM gradient magnitude, and a proximity penalty that scales each tree's boundary distance by its height relative to neighboring trees, preventing over-segmentation in dense stands
 4. Runs scikit-image watershed with each refined marker as a labeled seed
 5. Removes segments smaller than 5 m² and removes any segments that clip the orchard boundary polygon by more than 0.5 m
 6. Exports canopy polygons and refined treetop points as shapefiles